nhn/tui.calendar/docs/en/apis/theme.md

 #### week-timeGridLeft

 Specifies the left side of the timed event area in the weekly/daily view.
-You can specify the right border, background color, and width with `borderRight`, `backgroundColor`, and `width` properties.
+You can specify the right border, background color, and width with `borderRight`, `backgroundColor`, and `width`.
 The default values are `'1px solid #e5e5e5'`, `'inherit'`, and `'72px'`.

 | Default                                                                 | Example                                                                |
 | ----------------------------------------------------------------------- | ---------------------------------------------------------------------- |